markmead/laravel-blog-new/README.md

 Passing `--resource` when creating a controller will scaffold out the CRUD methods

+### Routes

+You don't have to restart the server when adding routes 😱

 ### Huh? 🤔

 Parts of Laravel that throw me